simonepri/ni/readme.md

 ## Introduction

 This repository contains a personal skeleton that I use when I publish my [npm packages](https://www.npmjs.com/~simonepri).
-I will try to keep it as much updated as possible so you can [watch it 👁](https://github.com/simonepri/node-package-skelethon#start-of-content) to not lose any update!
+I will try to keep it as much updated as possible, so you can [watch it 👁](https://github.com/simonepri/node-package-skelethon#start-of-content) to not lose any update!
 Please note that most of the readme is just a placeholder text.

 Features: